Anthony-Vuong/TactBot/README.md

 ✔️09/02/2021: Small app updates - can now receive and display messages.
 Rover updates - multiprocessing 2 motors.
 Need to design mounting hardware for all devices.

 ✔️09/03/2021: Further updates for app and Rover.

+✔️09/07/2021: Rover basic functions implemented - in testing.
+Turret currently in development.